DavidBK/shampoo/Node/Asynchronous-Javascript.md

 ### Callbacks

-A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
+A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of action or job.

 Here is a example to synchronous use of callback function: